Reading Time: 14 minutes

 LGBTQ+ Addiction and Mental Health Statistics

 Alcohol use in particular has become normalized in the LGBTQ+ community – this includes heavy alcohol use.
-For many decades, the only place these individuals could be open about their sexuality was in gay bars.
+For many decades, the only place these individuals could feel safely open about their sexuality was in gay bars.
 Therefore, drinking became one of the main social activities of this community, making alcohol misuse more common among LGBTQ+ individuals.

 of LGBTQ+ individuals misuse substances – compared to 9% of the general population.